johnwcowan/r7rs-work/SimpleSqlCowan.md

 ## Databases

-(open-sql-connection database-type connection-string mode) -> connection
+(open-sql-connection alist) -> connection

-database-type is a symbol used to figure out which database driver to use. connection-string is meaningful to the driver. mode is an alist mapping symbols to strings or exact integers, also meaningful to the driver.
+The *alist* argument maps strings to strings, and is a Schemification of database conection strings.
+See [connectionstrings.com](https://www.connectionstrings.com) for documentation on the formats for many databases and drivers.

 (sql-connection? obj) -> boolean